 Invincible Attorney for Unpaid Wages in Los Angeles: Call (310) 986-2792

 Whether an employer is forcing you to work through lunch, is not letting you take breaks, or is not paying you for breaks, you need to understand your legal rights and options.
-Alan Burton Newman, Los Angeles employment law attorney, has the courtroom-tested insights you deserve to have on your side.
+Alan Burton Newman, a Los Angeles attorney, has the courtroom-tested insights you deserve to have on your side.
 Get in touch with him today to schedule your free consultation.

 When you need a wage and hour lawyer in LA with the experienced, dedication, and powerhouse advocacy needed to fully assert your rights, you can rely on Mr. Newman to deliver.
 Don’t hesitate to see how you can protect your rights!

-California mandates paid breaks in addition to a meal break.
-In short, you’re supposed to get a 30 minute break for meals after you have worked for five hours.
+In the state of California, your boss must give you adequate rest and meal breaks.
+You’re supposed to get a 30-minute break for meals after you have worked for 5 hours.
 Whether for breakfast, lunch, or dinner, these breaks are unpaid.
-Additionally, every 4 hours an employee should get a 10 minute rest or smoke break—these must be paid for by the employer.
+Additionally, every 4 hours an employee should get a 10-minute rest or smoke break—these must be paid by the employer.
 These rules will vary depending on how many hours you work in a day.
-But if you are going uncompensated for breaks or are not allowed to take your allotted breaks, then your employer is violating state labor laws and may also be breaking federal regulations.
+If you are going uncompensated for breaks, or are not allowed to take your allotted breaks, then your employer is violating state labor laws and may also be breaking federal regulations.

 If you are working 10 hours a day or more, you are entitled to two 30-minute meal breaks.
-During this meal break, the law entitles you to leave the property or to do anything that you like.
+During this meal break, the law allows you to leave the property or to do anything that you like.
 This meal break is “free time.”
-This means that your employer cannot stop you from leaving your place of work—for example, if you want to use your meal break to meet a friend for lunch, get your oil changed, or workout at the gym.
-Your meal break must also be uninterrupted.
-Your boss can’t ask you to work halfway through your break and then take the rest of the break later.
+Your employer cannot stop you from leaving your place of work.
+For example, you can use your meal break to meet a friend for lunch, get your oil changed, or workout at the gym.
+Your meal break must also be uninterrupted; your boss can’t ask you to work halfway through your break and then take the rest of the break later.